National Football League: Preseason

-The NFL preseason begins with the Pro Football Hall of Fame Game, played at Tom Benson Hall of Fame Stadium in Canton.
+The NFL preseason begins with the Pro Football Hall of Fame Game, played at Tom Benson Hall of Fame Stadium in Canton, Ohio.
 Each NFL team is required to schedule three preseason games.
 NFC teams must play at least two of these at home in odd numbered years and AFC teams must play at least two at home in even numbered years.
 However, the teams involved in the Hall of Fame game, as well as any team that played in an American Bowl game, play four preseason games.
 Preseason games are exhibition matches and do not count towards regular-season totals.
 Because the preseason does not count towards standings, teams generally do not focus on winning games; instead, they are used by coaches to evaluate their teams and by players to show their performance, both to their current team and to other teams if they get cut.
-The quality of preseason games has been criticized by some fans, who dislike having to pay full price for exhibition games, as well as by some players and coaches, who dislike the risk of injury the games have, while others have felt the preseason is a necessary part of the NFL season.
+The quality of preseason games has been criticized by some fans, who dislike having to pay full price for exhibition games, as well as by some players and coaches, who dislike the risk of injury the games have, while others have felt the preseason is a necessary part of the NFL schedule.